NazimCimen/flutter_cache_security/README.md

 ## About the Project

 This project includes a data management system developed with Flutter and uses AES encryption to ensure data security.
-There are two types of data management classes in the project: one includes encryption operations (`EncryptedCacheManager`), and the other handles standard data management (`StandardCacheManagerImpl`).
+There are two types of data management classes in the project: one includes encryption operations (`EncryptedCacheManager`), and the other handles standard data management (`StandardCacheManager`).

 ## Features